By: Free Images

 Remember, neuroplasticity works with repetition.
 Many of us ‘think’ we participate in wellbeing, but it’s something that comes last on the list, or when we have time.

-And if my score is low enough I feel overwhelmed?
+And if my wellbeing test score is so low I’m worried?

 If your wellbeing score is very low (under 32 on the WEMWBS), it’s time to seek support.
 If you have a trusted friend you can talk to, that is wonderful.
 But our friends, despite their good intentions, are often invested in our choices.